 They usually consider that a bowling average under 30 is a good result in cricket.

-What is the importance of bowling average and other cricket statistics?
+What's the importance of the bowling average and other cricket statistics?

 These cricket statistics objectively try to predict the performance of a player or team in a future game.
 Although they help predict others' performance, you can also use them to assess your cricket skills and improve them in time.